- Running applications

 All React Native features are currently available from the Command Palette.

-You run the React Native Packager and Server from Nuclide and your application from the command line.
+You run Metro from Nuclide and your application from the command line.

 From the Command Palette, choose

-Nuclide React Native: Start Packager to start the React Native Server.
+Nuclide Metro: Start to start Metro.
 The output in the

-Console panel indicates if the React Native Packager started or if it encountered any errors.
+Console panel indicates if Metro started or if it encountered any errors.

 The server runs on the default